nhsconnect/FHIR-CDS/pages/explore/api_coordinate.md

 ### Usage ###

 Within the Clinical Decision Support API implementation, the [`Coordinate`](https://fhir.nhs.uk/STU3/StructureDefinition/UEC-ImageCoordinates-Basic-1) resource is a Custom Resource Structure for the CDS API.
-It is used to carry details of answers to `image-map` question types within the `QuestionnaireResponse.item.answer.value` field during an `$evaluate` request.
+It iswill be used to carry details of answers to `image-map` question types within the `QuestionnaireResponse.item.answer.value` field during an `$evaluate` request.

 The table below gives implementation guidance in relation to the elements within a `Coordinate`: